my fursona Sky with a trans flag in the background

 switched to 2 pills of 2mg estrogen per day

-1 estrogen in moring
+1 estrogen in morning

 1 estrogen + 1 androcur in evening